mdnfiras/plugops/README.md

 # Usage

-Start the Vagrant ovpn virtual machine, provision it to install k8s on all the nodes, k8s control plane on the main node, join nodes, deploy Jenkins along with a NodePort service that will expose Jenkins' web interface on <any_node_ip>:30001
+Start the Vagrant virtual machines, provision it to install k8s on all the nodes, k8s control plane on the main node, join nodes, deploy Jenkins along with a NodePort service that will expose Jenkins' web interface on <any_node_ip>:30001

 ```bash
 sudo vagrant up --provider libvirt